Bitcoin Pizza is the name given to the first known purchase of physical goods with bitcoin

 At the time, 10,000 BTC was equivalent to approximately 41 USD.
 This equals to a Bitcoin price of about 0.0041 USD.
 Hanyecz’s offer was taken up by another Bitcointalk user, who paid 25 USD for the two pizzas, netting a whopping 16 USD profit even at the time!

 Now, let’s put this into perspective a bit and fast forward about seven years.
-In December 2017, Bitcoin was trading at a price of around 20,000 USD.
-At that point, the Bitcoin Pizza transaction was worth around 200,000,000 USD.
+In April 2021, Bitcoin was trading around 60,000 USD.
+At that point, the Bitcoin Pizza transaction was worth 600,000,000 USD.

 Thanks to this now-fabled transaction, May 22nd has since been known as Bitcoin Pizza Day.